 253 "File RESAmericasEISv5.docx Figure 26.
-The Tetra Tech model under-predicts Muddy River discharge near Moapa and over-predicts discharge near Glendale Implications for Monitoring Regional monitoring-well records will eventually clarify the relative long-term impacts related to drought, pumpage, and exceptional wet years.
-From what has been observed since 1986 when comprehensive monitoring began in the Muddy River spring area and since 2000 when comprehensive monitoring began on the Reservation, two periods of drought (1987-1992 and 1998-2004) have ended with marked water-level recoveries in exceptionally wet years.
-Full recovery occurred in the Muddy River springs area in 1992-1993 after five years of net annual declines, and in the spring of 2005, after almost 7 years of strong drought and major annual net declines, about 50% of the drought-induced cumulative decline seems to have been eliminated.
+The Tetra Tech model under-predicts Muddy River discharge near Moapa and over-predicts discharge near Glendale.
+Implications for Monitoring: Regional monitoring-well records will eventually clarify the relative long-term impacts related to drought, pumpage, and exceptional wet years.
+From what has been observed since 1986, when comprehensive monitoring began in the Muddy River spring area, and since 2000, when comprehensive monitoring began on the Reservation, two periods of drought (1987-1992 and 1998-2004) ended with marked water-level recoveries in exceptionally wet years.
+Full recovery occurred in the Muddy River springs area in 1992-1993 after five years of net annual declines.
+In the spring of 2005, after almost 7 years of strong drought and major annual net declines, about 50% of the drought-induced cumulative decline seems to have been eliminated.
 These historic records of drought-induced declines and wet-year recoveries illustrate the complex nature of the water-level signals (fluctuation patterns) and highlight the analytical challenges, since pumping responses from any likely pattern of development in the Southern flow field are forecast to be smaller than the natural variability.
-Signal components attributable to pumping can be extracted from the background of natural ""noise"" attributable to barometric, tidal, and climatic effects by digital signal processing, but this requires a level of sophistication beyond standard practice for routine processing of monitoring records.
+Signal components attributable to pumping can be extracted from the background of natural "noise" attributable to barometric, tidal, and climatic effects by digital signal processing, but digital signal processing requires a level of sophistication beyond standard practice for routine processing of monitoring records.
 35"

-254 File RESAmericasEISv5.docx Modeling results (Figs. 4, 5, 7, 10, 12 and 13; Table 1) demonstrate that boundaries capable of delivering inflow in response to pumping-induced drawdown in the Project area markedly limit impacts.
-In general, induced-inflow zones are difficult to locate, but a well-defined cone of depression (as established by water-level monitoring) may demonstrate locations where induced inflow is supplementing groundwater storage and capture of basin outflow as the ultimate sources of Project water.
-Similarly, the linear extent and transmissive properties of the hydraulic barrier of Johnson and Mifflin (2003) is of continued interest, as these properties govern the time frame over which the barrier isolates exploitation impacts of the Northern and Southern flow fields.
+254 File RESAmericasEISv5.docx Modeling results (Figs. 4, 5, 7, 10, 12, and 13; Table 1) demonstrate that boundaries capable of delivering inflow in response to pumping-induced drawdown in the Project area markedly limit impacts.
+In general, induced-inflow zones are difficult to locate, but a well-defined cone of depression (as established by water-level monitoring) may demonstrate locations where induced inflow supplements groundwater storage and captures basin outflow as the ultimate sources of Project water.
+Similarly, the linear extent and transmissive properties of the hydraulic barrier of Johnson and Mifflin (2003) are of continued interest, as these properties govern the time frame over which the hydraulic barrier isolates exploitation impacts of the Northern and Southern flow fields.
 During the Calpine study of 2000-2003, a five-well monitoring network for the carbonate aquifer was established on the Moapa Indian Reservation and equipped with continuous recorders.
-One of these systems, at well TH-2, provided uninterrupted hourly measurements of water level and barometric pressure from mid-2000 until mid-2005 (Fig. 27).
-This network has proved invaluable in providing the basic data needed to resolve fundamental relationships within the Southern flow field and between the Northern and Southern flow fields.
-Similarly, records of monthly diversions from upper Moapa Valley, Coyote Spring Valley, and gaging of the Muddy River have been instrumental in attributing losses from the Muddy River system to their origins.
+One of the systems, at well TH-2, provided uninterrupted hourly measurements of water level and barometric pressure from mid-2000 until mid-2005 (Fig. 27).
+This monitoring network has proved invaluable in providing the basic data needed to resolve fundamental relationships within the Southern flow field and between the Northern and Southern flow fields.
+Similarly, records of monthly diversions from upper Moapa Valley, Coyote Spring Valley, and gaging of the Muddy River have been instrumental in attributing losses from the Muddy River system to the origins of these losses.
 Monitoring Well TH-2 Manual and Automatic Measurements 1815.0 1814.5 Water Level (Feet AMSL) 1814.0 1813.5 1813.0 1812.5 1-Jan-02 2-Jul-02 1-Jan-03 2-Jul-03 1-Jan-04 2-Jul-04 31-Dec-04 2-Jul-05 Date Figure 27.
 Long-term, drought-related decline in monitoring well TH-2, followed by recovery in the very wet spring of 2005.
 36